Best Broker for US ETFs as a Non-US Investor

 Why do non-US investors often lose more to FX than to trading commissions?

 Because every deposit and purchase can force a currency conversion.
 Wide FX spreads and repeated small conversions compound into a large drag over time, especially with regular monthly contributions.
 The IBKR multi-currency workflow — deposit once, convert once at institutional rates, hold in USD — eliminates most of this.
+Consumer brokers that convert on every trade can cost 0.5–1.5% per conversion, which dwarfs any headline commission saving.

 Is Interactive Brokers (IBKR) a good default for non-US investors?

 Often yes.
 IBKR is widely chosen because it supports a wide range of countries, handles multiple currencies natively, provides institutional-grade FX rates, and gives access to virtually any global market.
 The trade-off is a more complex setup process compared to beginner-focused consumer apps.
+If you want automated savings-plan execution, a local neobroker may be a better fit for the contribution workflow — even if you use IBKR for larger purchases.

 Can EU retail investors buy US-domiciled ETFs like SPY or QQQ?